yash-tatvic/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 ### What's the IP range of your service?
 The IP addresses based on whether you're using EU or US Amplitude data centers.
-- Amplitude US IP address:
+- Amplitude US IP address
     - 52.33.3.219
     - 35.162.216.242
     - 52.27.10.221
-- Amplitude EU IP address:
+- Amplitude EU IP address
     - 3.124.22.25
     - 18.157.59.125
     - 18.192.47.195